Pliperkiller/GDECC/README.md

 5. **Containerization**:
    - A Docker image has been created to streamline the deployment of this API.
-   - Access the Docker image [here](#https://hub.docker.com/repository/docker/gruposl1e/gdecc/general).
+   - Access the Docker image in the link https://hub.docker.com/repository/docker/gruposl1e/gdecc/general

 4. **ONLINE Server**:
 An Azure SQL server was implemented with limited access by IP address.
 Since it is not a public server, the IP address access must be requested manually.
 This can be managed by asking me personally, and in this way, I will assign access to the server so it can be used by the API (see connection string in appsettings.json).